Anna O'Sullivan, Director and Chief Curator

 In collaboration with her colleague Rosie Lynch at Workhouse Union, Hollie also curated gallery exhibitions such as Pattern Exchange at Temple Bar Gallery (2015) and events at art organisations such as Leap Year at National Sculpture Factory (2016).
 In 2017-2018 she was a project manager with the Irish Walled Towns Network, a Heritage Council of Ireland initiative.
 Hollie has also worked in the disability sector, supporting young people with an intellectual disability to access community services for their own independence which has given her a great interest in universal accessibility and inclusion.

 Ailís holds a BA hons Degree in Fine Art & Sculpture from Limerick Institute of Technology and joined Butler Gallery in 2004 as Gallery Administrator.Read more

 Ailís previously worked with Temple Bar Gallery and Studios and with designer, Pat McCarthy.
 As Operations Manager, Ailís is responsible for supporting all areas of the organisation including office management, finance and reporting, marketing, education, visitor services and exhibition and collections management.

 Pauline joined Butler Gallery in 2004 as a volunteer with a strong customer service background and passion for visual art and public engagement.Read more

 Pauline became a full time member of the Butler Gallery team in 2006.
 Since then Pauline has developed her expertise and expanded her role to manage the visitor experience including the delivery of gallery tours, event coordination, front of house and volunteer management and community engagement activities.

-Interim Learning & Public Engagement Curator
+Assistant Learning and Public Engagement Curator:

 Visitor Services Team: